Leasing News Mission

 All press releases, written by others will be so indicated with ##### surrounding.

 We will continue to help those seeking employment or who want to seek a better position.
-Originally our “help wanted” ads were free, but too many were taking advantage in seeking “commissioned salesmen,” so now this has become a “paid” privilege.
-Our other classified ad, such as “job wanted,” “outsourcing,” and “attorney” ads will remain free.
+These ads are free.
+Our other classified ads, such as “outsourcing,” and “attorney” ads will remain free.

 While we are in a different century, different time, and do not have the